GBrachetta/Fattoria/README.md

 ![Color Palette](./assets/ux/palette.png)

-The color palette used include different shades of typically Tuscan colors (also know as Siena colors) plus the addition of a complementary shade of turquoise for active menu items and active social media icons.
+The color palette used include different shades of typically Tuscan colors (also known as Siena colors) plus the addition of a complementary shade of turquoise for active menu items and active social media icons.

 # Features to implement in the future